oneapi-src/oneDAL/docs/source/dev_guide/algorithms/dbscan/distributed-steps/includes/default_result_data_collection.rst

 .. note::

     By default, this result is an object of the ``DataCollection`` class.
-    The numeric tables in collection can be an object of any class derived from ``NumericTable` except for ``PackedTriangularMatrix``, ``PackedSymmetricMatrix``, and ``CSRNumericTable``.
+    The numeric tables in the collection can be an object of any class derived from ``NumericTable` except for ``PackedTriangularMatrix``, ``PackedSymmetricMatrix``, and ``CSRNumericTable``.